 Photos and images are effective for very simple reasons.
 They make your post instantly more visually appealing, and it is common knowledge that readers respond to beautiful photos.

-Always remember though, make sure you search websites that offer royalty free images, you can’t go onto Google or someone else’s website and just take their images, you will be in violation of copyright laws and can be subject to a Google penalty or even a lawsuit.
+Always remember though, make sure you search websites that offer royalty-free images, you can’t go onto Google or someone else’s website and just take their images, you will be in violation of copyright laws and can be subject to a Google penalty or even a lawsuit.

 Keywords are used by Google to identify what your post is about.
-They are essential in Google knowing how to categorise your post.
+They are essential in Google knowing how to categorize your post.
 It is of utmost importance to use keywords that are popular and that can gain you traffic.

 If you are unsure about keyword research and the importance of using the right keywords, a simple Google search about keyword research will show you the best tools to use and how to read the data that you are shown.